tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 2. The domain name owner must be the fling applicant (legal representative is not acceptable).
 3. The mobile phone number location must be Ningxia province.

-## Filing requirements of Qinghai Communications Administration Bureau
+## Filing Requirements of Qinghai Communications Administration Bureau
 Individual:
 1. The address indicated in the certificate must be within Qinghai province.
 Filing with ID card with address outside of Qinghai will not be accepted.
 2. The access to the website shall not be enabled before the website filing is successfully completed.